 In accordance with legal requirements, the Council have approved a statement of principles for a charging regime in regard to enforcement works ‘in default’ to provide smoke and carbon monoxide detectors.
-Please take time to read the policy for further guidance.

 The minimum level of Civil Penalty starts at £1000, so landlords are well advised to get the necessary alarms fitted, tested and working.
 One smoke alarm on each occupied floor, one carbon monoxide detector in each room with a solid fuel burning appliance